Observability AI Assistant

 Add the AI Assistant connector to alerting workflows

-editYou can use the Observability AI Assistant connector to add AI-generated insights and custom actions to your alerting workflows.
-To do this:
+Use the Observability AI Assistant connector to add AI-generated insights and custom actions to your alerting workflows as follows:

 You can ask the assistant to generate a report of the alert that fired, recall any information or potential resolutions of past occurrences stored in the knowledge base, provide troubleshooting guidance and resolution steps, and also include other active alerts that may be related.
 As a last step, you can ask the assistant to trigger an action, such as sending the report (or any other message) to a Slack webhook.

-Currently you can only send messages to Slack, email, Jira, PagerDuty, or a webhook.
+Currently only Slack, email, Jira, PagerDuty, or webhook actions are supported.
 Additional actions will be added in the future.

 When the alert fires, contextual details about the event—such as when the alert fired, the service or host impacted, and the threshold breached—are sent to the AI Assistant, along with the message provided during configuration.
 The AI Assistant runs the tasks requested in the message and creates a conversation you can use to chat with the assistant: